Adika1630/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that powers the number fron envirnmental variables Script that convert from binary to decimal
 List combination of alphabetics with oo omitted
+Script that prints a number with two decimal places, followed by a new line.